 Fall is one of the most active times of year on Maui for events.
 The holiday season is filled with lots of Hawaiian culture as well as the many cultures represented in Hawaii’s melting pot of peoples.
 Here is a sampling of what to do in Maui during this beautiful and fun time of year…

 As one of the largest locally made product shows of the year, the Made in Maui County festival features a wide variety of products.
-Held at the MACC (Maui Arts and Cultural Center), it’s a wonderful chance to enjoy products like produce, food, arts, crafts, jewelry, fashions, gifts and collectables.
+Held at the MACC (Maui Arts and Cultural Center), it’s an excellent chance to enjoy products like produce, food, arts, crafts, jewelry, fashions, gifts, and collectibles.
 It’s a full day of shopping, demonstrations, prize drawings and entertainment!

 The Garden is located at 150 Kanaloa Avenue in Kahului, right across from the War Memorial Stadium.